stridecolossus/JOVE/docs/blog/part-2-triangle/commands.md

 If all goes well when we run the demo we should see the following:

 ![Triangle](triangle.png)

 Viola!

 There are a few gotchas that could result in staring at a blank screen:

-- Ensure that a diagnostics handler has been attached to the Vulkan instance to check for obvious mistakes.

 - Although not covered in this demo the rasterizer pipeline stage specifies culling of back-facing polygons by default.
 The triangle vertices are counter-clockwise (which _should_ be the default winding order) but changing the culling mode (or disabling culling altogether) is worth checking.